 What is the Area of Concentration?
 (AoC)

-Twelve of the 60 hour program consists of a concentrated theme decided by the student and approved by the program during the first year of study.
+The 60 hour program consists of 15 credit hours dedicated to a concentrated theme decided by the student and approved by the program during the first year of study.
 The concept is to allow the student to pursue an area of interest or to develop expertise in a specific content area.
 Students are required to complete their dissertation in the concentration theme area.